AnastasiiaBonchuk/MavenCallboard/README.md

 # MavenCallboard
-This project is the implementation of the callboard which allows to add the advertisements to different sections, view and edit them, delete owns etc.
+This project is the implementation of the callboard which allows to add the advertisements to different sections, view and edit them, delete ones etc.
-To getting start you must to indroduce yourself entering your username.
-Then the program suggests you to chose certain mode.
+To get startes you must to indroduce yourself entering your username.
+Then the program suggests you to chose a certain mode.
-Writing the correct mode, some actions will be executed.
+If you write the correct mode, some actions will be executed.
 There are these modes:

     rename           - change user;